studioijeoma/p5.ijeoma.js/README.md

 ```

 ###Easing
 You can add easing to to Tweens using the Quad, Cubic, Quart, Quint, Sine, Expo, Circ, Elastic, Back, Bounce classes.
-Each class has a In, Out, InOut function.
+Each of them have In, Out, and InOut functions.
 ```javascript
 var t = createTween("w", 1024, 100, 0,Quad.In).play();
 ```